Celtic Boy Names and Irish Boy Names

 DORAN, DEORADHAIN: exile

-DIARMAID: of unknown origin, but perhaps combining di, “without,” and airmait, “envy”
+DIARMAID: of unknown origin, but perhaps combining di, “without,” and airmait, “envy”.
+One of our favorite Irish boy names.

 DOUGAL, DUBHGHALL, DOUGLAS, DOYLE, DOWLE: dark stranger